Finance & Audit

 Pursuant to the Accounts and Audit Regulations 2014 and 2015, members of the public are able to request to review any documentation pertaining to the finances of the council and the audit process.
 The period for the Exercise of Public Rights for the year ended 31 March 2022, will be Monday 13th June to Friday 22nd July inclusive.
 During this period any member of the public can request to review the documents.

 The official Notice of Public Rights is located below, with pages 2 and 3 outlining the audit process and the public's rights to view documentation at the appropriate time.

 Exercise of Public Rights Notice 2022 (PDF, 53 Kb)

 Annual Audit Documents

-AGAR Internal Audit Page APPROVED - 31st March 2022
+Notice of Conclusion of Audit - 31st March 2022

-Annually, Council nominate a Council Member to oversee the role of Internal Control.
+Annually, Council also nominates a Council Member to oversee the role of Internal Control.

 The Responsible Financial Officer will complete monthly reconciliations against bank statements and will produce reports to this effect.
 Pursuant to Accounting and Auditing practices, on a quarterly basis, these accounts need to be reviewed by the Internal Control Council member and reported to Council at the next available council meeting.